 Driving a scooter in Thailand is one of the many unique experiences you need to try.
 On the small islands, the best way to get around is by scooter.
 Just make sure you drive on the left side of the road.
 The traffic can be chaotic and sometimes you might feel that there are no rules, but somehow it’s working.
 Remember to always wear your helmet.
-Don’t forger your international driving licence.
+Don’t forget your international driving license.

 EXPLORE SMALL TOWN PAI AND ITS SURROUNDINGS

 The hype around Pai has picked up recently.
 It is beautifully located in a mountain valley.
 Stay away from the busy main road and you can still find a quiet place.
-The most interesting sights are located outside the city so I recommend to rent a scooter or motorcycle.
+The most interesting sights are located outside the city so I recommend renting a scooter or motorcycle.
 One of those sights is Pai Canyon which covers a large area that offers some brilliant views, fun hikes and you will also find waterfalls.
-If you are into in nature and hiking this place is for you.
-Another popular thing to is to use Pai as a base for trekking to remote hill tribes such as the Karen.
+If you are into nature and hiking this place is for you.
+Another popular thing is to use Pai as a base for trekking to remote hill tribes such as the Karen.
 You can reach Pai from Chiang Mai in three to four hours.